rackerlabs/rackspace-how-to/content/general/faq-role-based-access-control-rbac.md

 #### How does RBAC work with MyRackspace?

-With the implementation of RBAC, account owners can leave permissions as they are in MyRackspace, or set up restricted access to specific products for users through the Cloud Control Panel.
+With RBAC, account owners can leave permissions as they are in MyRackspace or set up restricted access to specific products for users through the Cloud Control Panel.
 For more detailed information, see [Learn about Role-Based Access Control (RBAC)](/how-to/overview-role-based-access-control-rbac/).

 #### Can I link dedicated, hybrid, and cloud permissions?

-These permissions cannot be linked at this time.
+You cannot link these permissions at this time.
 Having a common permission scheme among dedicated, hybrid, and cloud customers will be addressed in the future.